Jocho-Smith/campo-mensa-script/README.md

 schmidt@admin-02:~$ mensa --help
 usage: mensa.py [-h] [-e] [-d D] [-c]

-This script returns the meals of the today in the Campo Mensa
+This script returns the meals of today in the Campo Mensa

 optional arguments:
   -h, --help  show this help message and exit